WeblateOrg/weblate/docs/user/translating.rst

 Translation links
 -----------------

-Once you navigate to a translation, you will be shown set of links which lead to translation.
-These are results of various checks, like untranslated or strings needing review.
-Should no other checks fire, there will be still link to all translations.
-Alternatively you can use the search field to find a translation you need to fix.
+Having navigated to a component, a set of links lead to actual translation.
+The translation is further divided into indivudual checks, like "Untranslated" or "Needing review".
+If the whole project is translated, without error, "All translations" is still available.
+Alternatively you can use the search field to find a specific string or term.

 .. image:: /images/strings-to-check.png

 Suggestions
 -----------

-As an anonymous user, you have no other choice than making a suggestion.
-However, if you are logged in you can still decide to make only a suggestion instead of saving translation, for example in case you are unsure about the translation and you want somebody else to review it.
+Anonymous users can only (if permitted) forward suggestions.
+Doing so is still available to logged in users, in cases where uncertainty about the translation arises, which will prompt another translator to review it.

 .. note::

-    Permissions might vary depending on your setup, what is described is default Weblate behaviour.
+    Permissions might vary depending on your setup, the following describes the default behaviour of Weblate.

 Translating
 -----------

-On translate page, you are shown the source string and an edit area for translating.
+On the translation page, the source string and an edit area for translating it is shown.
-Should the translation be plural, multiple source strings and edit areas are shown, each described with label for plural form.
+Should the translation be plural, multiple source strings and edit areas are shown, each described and label in plural form.

-Any special whitespace chars are underlined in red and indicated with grey symbols.
-Also more than one space is underlined in red to allow translator to keep formatting.
+Any special whitespace chars you will find underlined in red and indicated with grey symbols.
+More than one subsequent space is also underlined in red to alert the translator to its formatting.

-There are various bits of extra information which can be shown on this page.
-Most of them are coming from the project source code (like context, comments or where the message is being used).
-When you configure secondary languages in your preferences, translation to these languages will be shown (see :ref:`secondary-languages`).
+Various bits of extra info can be shown on this page, most which comes from the project source code (like context, comments or where the message is being used).
+When you choose secondary languages in your preferences, translation to these languages will be shown (see :ref:`secondary-languages`).

-Below the translation, suggestions from other users can be shown, which you can accept or delete.
+Below the translation, any suggestions made by others will be shown, which you can in turn accept, accept and make changes, or delete.

 .. _plurals:

 Plurals
 +++++++

+Words that change form to account of their numeric designation are called plurals.
-What are plurals?
-Generally spoken plurals are words which take into account numeric meanings.
-But as you may imagine each language has its own definition of plurals.
+Each language has its own definition of plurals.
 English, for example, supports one plural.
-We have a singular definition, for example "car", which means implicitly one car, and we have the plural definition, "cars" which could mean more than one car but also zero cars.
-Other languages like Czech or Arabic have more plurals and also the rules for plurals are different.
+In the singular definition of for example "car", implicitly one car is referenced, in the plural definition, "cars" two or more cars are referenced, or the concept of cars as a noun.
+Languages like for example Czech or Arabic have more plurals and also their rules for plurals are different.

-Weblate does have support for translating these and offers you one field to translate every plural separately.
-The number of fields and how it is used in the translated application depends on plural equation which is different for every language.
-Weblate shows the basic information, but you can find more detailed description in the `Language Plural Rules`_ from the Unicode Consortium.
+Weblate has full support for each of these forms, in each respective language by translating every plural separately.
+The number of fields and how it is used in the translated application depends on the configured plural equation.
+Weblate shows the basic info, but you can find a more detailed description in the `Language Plural Rules`_ by the Unicode Consortium.

 .. _Language Plural Rules: https://unicode.org/cldr/charts/latest/supplemental/language_plural_rules.html